wmcorless/kema/doc/build-unix.md

 	git clone https://github.com/wmcorless/kema.git

-To build with Qt 5 (recommended) you need the following:
+To build with Qt 5 (recommended if you want a gui version) you need the following:

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler